BA/BS in Interdisciplinary Studies

 Testimonials

 "I decided to pursue an Interdisciplinary Studies Degree when I realized that one discipline of study was not going to make me as well-rounded as I needed to be for the type of work I wanted to do.
 This degree program has helped me learn many different skills from both the Entertainment Industry and Digital Media disciplines.
-My Post-Graduation plans are to work in a church as a Worship Leader and/or Creative Director, along with any freelance music and graphic design work I pick up along the way.
-I feel that once I graduate, I will have the skills to be able to set up, perform, and record music, while also being able to work on graphics, photography, video, and social media."
+My post-graduation plans were to work in a church as a Worship Leader and/or Creative Director, along with any freelance music and graphic design work I pick up along the way.
+The degree has helped me gain the skills to be able to set up, perform, and record music, while also being able to work on graphics, photography, video, and social media."

 "My experience in the Interdisciplinary Studies degree program has proven invaluable in both my personal and academic career.
 The program provided me with a comprehensive understanding of management principles and communication skills, two vital skills I believe are crucial for success in any field.
 The IDS program played a critical role in my academic success as I completed a Master of Business Administration from the University of North Alabama in 2015 and then a Doctorate of Business Administration from Georgia State University in 2022.
 An Interdisciplinary Studies degree is an excellent foundation for anyone interested in pursuing a degree.
 The program equips students with a diverse skill set that can be applied to various academic disciplines, allowing for the creation of unique and innovative programs that cater to the needs of a diverse student body."